Generalised central limit theorems for growth rate distribution of complex systems: Appendix A: Random multiplicative processes

-With this special example we confirm the validity of Eq. (\ref{Eq:c1}) to Eq. (\ref{Eq:c3}).
-Note that in this example, the stationary condition, $<\log(g(t))><0$, is automatically satisfied because the condition that $g(t)=0$ with probability $1/2$ gives the value, $<\log(g(t))>=-\infty$.
-The key point of realizing the power law in this multiplicative random process is understood intuitively by neglecting the additive term.
-The probability of repeating $g(t)=g$ for $k$ time steps is given as $p(k) \equiv 1/2^k= e^{-k\log(2)}$ and the corresponding value of $x(t)$ is approximated as $x(t) \approx g^k=e^{k\log(g)}$, then by deleting $k$ from these relations we have Eq. (\ref{Eq:aa5}).
-Namely, successive exponential growth with an exponential distribution of duration time gives the power law distribution.
-This type of derivation of power law can be generalized in the following way.
-Let us consider the following general form of random multiplicative process,
+With this special example, we confirm the validity of Eqs. (\ref{Eq:c1})--(\ref{Eq:c3}).
+Note that, in this example, the stationary condition, $\langle \log(g(t))\rangle <0$, is automatically satisfied because the condition that $g(t)=0$ with probability $1/2$ gives the value $\langle \log(g(t))\rangle =-\infty$.
+The key point of realising the power law in this multiplicative random process is understood intuitively by neglecting the additive term.
+The probability of repeating $g(t)=g$ for $k$ time steps is given as $p(k) \equiv 1/2^k= e^{-k\log(2)}$ and the corresponding value of $x(t)$ is approximated as $x(t) \approx g^k=e^{k\log(g)}$; then by deleting $k$ from these relations we have Eq. (\ref{Eq:aa5}).
+Namely, successive exponential growth with an exponential distribution of duration time gives the power-law distribution.
+This type of power-law derivation can be generalised in the following way.
+Let us consider the following general form of a random multiplicative process:

-where $g(t)$ and $f(t)$ are independent random variables taking positive values, and we assume the situation that $ \log g(t)$ fluctuates around $0$ \cite{R:40}.
-Taking logarithm for both sides and introducing variables $y(t) \equiv \log{(x(t))}$ and $r(t)=\log g(t)$, Eq. (\ref{Eq:aa7}) can be transformed as
+where $g(t)$ and $f(t)$ are independent random variables taking positive values, and we assume the situation in which $ \log g(t)$ fluctuates around $0$ \cite{R:40}.
+By taking the logarithm of both sides and introducing variables $y(t) \equiv \log{(x(t))}$ and $r(t)=\log g(t)$, Eq. (\ref{Eq:aa7}) can be transformed as